stolostron/rhacm-docs/.github/ISSUE_TEMPLATE.md

 2. **Required access level** for each task, displayed at the beginning of the topic.

 3. **Verification** at the end of the task.
-How does the user verify success.
+How does the user verify success?